lrq3000/mri_protocol/README.md

 This protocol was designed over the span of 8 months and is now a standard protocol at the Hospital of Liège, Belgium.
 So far, 45 subjects (18 healthy volunteers, 17 disorders of consciousness patients, 10 subjects of other studies) have been acquired using this protocol.

 For more details, please consult the [CME2019 slides](https://github.com/lrq3000/mri_protocol/blob/master/ICME2019-stephen-karl-larroque.pdf).
-The protocol can be adapted to other machines by using the pdf printout (see next section).
+For detailed technical informations and bibliography, please consult [ComplementaryInfosBiblio.md](https://github.com/lrq3000/mri_protocol/blob/master/ComplementaryInfosBiblio.md).
+The protocol can be adapted to other machines by using the [pdf printout](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.pdf) (see next section).

 ## How to install